AnnaJCatton/FullAhead/README.md

 Notes:
 - Two gamepad controllers are needed to fully play
 - Controls are available on the main screen, and more detailed control help is in the pause > control screen.
-- All of the content except for the foliage models and Unreal default content was made and created by me.
+- All of the content except for the foliage models, mp3 files, and Unreal default content was made and created by me.